chaosvolt/cdda-arcana-mod/README.md

 ## Major Items
 * Sanguine Codex can teach the reader to create items linked to the Sanguine Order.
 Aside from the athame itself this can include a hellfire stave that shoots fire, the veinreaver axe as an explosive weapon, the revenant crown that protects against poisons and other effects, or wyrmskin armor capable of conjuring sprays of acid.
 * The Cleansing Flame is dedicated to the items used by the mage-hunting order of the same name.
 While the hammer itself is both a weapon and tool there's also the incorruptible sword that can bring fire to enemies in close combat, the wraithslayer crossbow with potent bolts of piercing light, the gilded aegis for healing, or the mask of insight to gain clairvoyance and protection from the hammer's blinding flare.
 * Oaths to The Chalice focuses on the items associated with The Keepers of The Oath, in addition to its uses for the chalice itself.
-Items include the lightning-shooting symbol of judgement, invisibility-granting mantle of shadows, the spear of pestilence that can conjure a host of mutated vermin, and thunder gauntlets that add another option for conjuring electricity.
+Items include the lightning-shooting symbol of judgement, invisibility-granting mantle of shadows, the Spear of Pestilence which can conjure a host of mutated vermin, and Thunder Gauntlets that let you conjure lightning.

 ## Magical Items
 * Certain monsters drop specific items, as mentioned above.
 Initially the only use for them is to carve and craft these things into decorate items.
 While not very useful in and of themselves, working with trophies taken from the Beyond can enlighten those with no formal arcane skill.